 - Information Sheet 239 How ASIC handles whistleblower reports (INFO 239).

 Jump to a question

-You are also covered if you are a supplier or contractor to the company, or work or worked for one of the company’s suppliers or contractors (whether paid or unpaid).
+You are also covered if you are or were a supplier or contractor to the company, or work or worked for one of the company’s suppliers or contractors (whether paid or unpaid).

 Your spouse and family members are covered too.

 The protections cover you if you are a whistleblower under the law and you report misconduct or a breach of the law by the company or its managers or employees to specific people.
 See the section below on ‘Who must I report my concerns to for the protections to apply?’ for further details of the people to whom you can report to attract the protections.

 For example, you will be covered if you report fraud, ripping off the company or its customers or suppliers, or misleading people to make a sale.

 It’s not only misconduct or breaches of the law.
 You will be covered if you raise an improper state of affairs or circumstances about the company, such as a business practice that causes consumer harm.

 You must have reasonable grounds to suspect the misconduct you report.
 That is, there must be a reasonable basis for your concerns that the company, or certain related companies or their officers or employees have committed misconduct, breached certain laws, or acted improperly.